okuryu/okuryu.github.com/about.md

 layout: default
 title: About me &mdash; Ryuichi Okumura
 ---
-## About me

 <img src="http://farm3.static.flickr.com/2694/4365409418_370faa5929_m.jpg" width="240" height="180">

-My name is Ryuichi Okumura, software engineer in Tokyo.
-I'm currently working on developer platforms at [Yahoo!
+I'm Ryuichi Okumura, a software engineer in Tokyo.
+I'm currently working on the developer platforms at [Yahoo!
 JAPAN].

 I love to take photos.
 I've been started to learn the art and design, and taking photos from around 2000.
 Photo is part of my life as it's now, so some photos